 Living Branches was created through an affiliation between Souderton Mennonite Homes and Dock Woods Community.
 The Boards of Directors made the decision to affiliate the two organizations in 2008.
 This decision was made not only because of proximity to each other, but more importantly, because both organizations were ministries of the Franconia Mennonite Conference and shared common beliefs and values.

-Today, Souderton Mennonite Homes and Dock Woods offer Residential Living, Personal Care, and Health Care, as well as services for residents with memory impairment.
+Today, Souderton Mennonite Homes and Dock Woods offer Residential Senior Living, Personal Care, and Health Care, as well as services for senior memory care.
 Dock Meadows provides Personal Care, and residents have access to Health Care within the Living Branches system.
-Through Dock Manor and Dock Village on the campus of Dock Woods, Living Branches also offers affordable housing for older adults and families who qualify for HUD rental assistance.
+Through Dock Manor and Dock Village on the campus of Dock Woods, Living Branches also offers affordable housing for older adults and families who qualify for HUD housing rental assistance.